damianhakert/damianhakert.github.io/source/_posts/2016-02-24-gitlab_pages_setup.markdown

 ### Is it all of this really free to use?

 Yes, it is!
 On [GitLab.com][sign-up] you can create your free account and enjoy all it's [features][gitlab-com], including unlimited private repositories, projects, websites and contributors.
 Also, you'll have 10GB disk space per project and unlimited total disk space.
 Awesome, isn't it?
 Why don't you take a peek at the [public projects][explore]?

 ### Where is the `public` folder?

 When a build succeeds, you'll find your static site at `Project` -> `Builds` -> `Build ID` -> `Browse`.
 You can download the artifacts from the same screen.

 ### Can I use other SSGs?

-Yes, you can use pretty much any [SSG][SSGs] available.
+Yes, you can use any [SSG][SSGs] available.

 ### Can I use free SSL/TLS digital certificates?

 Yes, absolutely.
-However, you cannot use self-signed certificates.

 ### Can I contribute to the themes?

 Sure!
 You are very welcome to contribute to the groups mentioned above.
 To do that, please set your website up and make sure it's working as you expected.
-Then, add an issue to the group you're interested in and we'll be glad to fork your theme and expose it to our community!
+Then, add an issue to the group you're interested in including a link to your project.
+After a brief evaluation, we'll be glad to fork your project and present your theme to our community!

 ### Can I use `.php` pages and connect databases with my sites?